matrix-org/matrix-spec-proposals/drafts/general_api.rst

  - The token could be as simple as a concatenation of the requested filters with a delimiter between them.
  - Omitting the token on APIs results in ALL THE THINGS coming down.
  - Clients should remember which token they need to use for which API.
+ - HTTP note: If the filter API is a separate endpoint, then you could easily allow APIs which use filtering to ALSO specifiy query parameters to tweak the filter.

 Global ``/initialSync`` API
 ---------------------------
 Inputs:
  - A way of identifying the user (e.g. access token, user ID, etc)
+ - Streaming token (optional)
  - Filter to apply
 Outputs:
- - For each room the user is joined: Name, topic, # members, last message, room ID, aliases What data flows does it address:
+ - For each room the user is joined: Name, topic, # members, last message, room ID, aliases
+Notes:
+ - If a streaming token is applied, you will get a delta rather than all the rooms.
+What data flows does it address:
  - Home screen: data required on load.

+TODO:
+ - Will need some form of state event pagination like we have for message events to handle large amounts of state events for a room.
+Need to think of the consequences of this: you may not get a ``m.room.member`` for someone's message and so cannot display their display name / avatar.
+ - Handle paginating initial sync results themselves (e.g. 10 most recent rooms)
+ - No need for state events under the 'state' key to have a ``prev_content``.
+Can also apply some optimisations depending on the direction of travel when scrolling back.

 Event Stream API
 ----------------